Diary of a Woman: Synopsis

-The story delves into Alex’s transformation into Alexa, a journey that initially brings joy but soon leads to isolation and despair.
+The story delves into Alex's transformation into Alexa, a journey that initially brings joy but soon leads to isolation and despair.
 The narrative reaches a poignant climax with a suicide attempt and concludes with Alex reconnecting with his girlfriend, leaving the audience with lingering questions about his future.

+Reception

+The movie was reviewed by Firstpost, The Times of India, and ABP Live.